Confidentiality

 What can you expect from your counselor?

-You can expect someone who is interested in listening to your concerns and in helping you to better understand and deal more easily and effectively with them.
+You can expect someone interested in listening to your concerns and in helping you to better understand and deal more easily and effectively with them.
 Your counselor will take you seriously and be willing to openly discuss anything you wish to discuss.

 Because different counselors have varying beliefs about how people change, they differ on how much talking they do in sessions, whether they ask you to do "homework," and their focus of discussion.
-If you have any questions about what is going on, by all means ask.
+If you have any questions about what is going on, by all means, ask.

 Counselors have no "magical" skills or knowledge and will be unable to solve your problems directly for you.
 Your counselor will want to work with you, but won't do for you what you are capable of doing for yourself.
 Your counselor will maintain strict confidentiality except under unusual circumstances.
 If you have questions about the limits of confidentiality, please bring them up with your counselor.